Revitalization and Repair Programs

 IHDA understands that investing in homes and communities across the state is an effective way to combat the ongoing effects of the housing crisis and assist with revitalization efforts.
 We work with local governments and non-profit organizations to offer programs that address vacant residential properties and the blight that usually follows.
 We also fund programs that allow homeowners to make necessary repairs and accessibility improvements, allowing residents stay in their homes while improving the quality of single-family housing throughout Illinois

-The Illinois Housing Development Authority (IHDA) is pleased to announce $25 million in funding for the Illinois Homeowner Assistance Fund Home Repair Program (HAFHR)* to allow eligible homeowners the ability to address home maintenance needs that were delayed and exacerbated due to the COVID-19 pandemic.
+The Illinois Homeowner Assistance Fund Home Repair Program (HAFHR) allows eligible homeowners the ability to address home maintenance needs that were delayed and exacerbated due to the COVID-19 pandemic.
+Eligible repairs will maintain the habitability of a home and prevent homeowner displacement.

 The Home Repair and Accessibility Program (HRAP) will assist low- and very low-income homeowners with funds for vital health and safety repairs and accessibility improvements.
 The program, through these activities, aims to preserve existing affordable housing stock, provide investment in underserved communities, improve the health and well-being of occupants, and help low-income and disabled or mobility-impaired individuals remain in their homes.